 Note: In a right triangle, the hypotenuse is the longest side, an "opposite" side is the one across from a given angle, and an "adjacent" side is next to a given angle.

 A protractor has two sets of numbers.
-One set goes from 0 to 180 (on the outer rim) and the other set from 180 to 0 (on the inner rim).
-The one you read depends on where you place the protractor.
+On the outer rim, one set goes from 0 to 180.
+On the inner rim, the other set goes set from 180 to 0.
+The one you read depends on where you put the protractor.
 Always place the protractor so that one side of the angle lines up with one of the zeros.

 - Place the midpoint of the protractor on the vertex of the angle.